JustinLove/extreme_energy_combat/README.md

 This mod adds a significant energy drain for units and combat.
 In practice with the systems available this means the ammo system applied across the board, as well as recon and nukes.

 Compromises: units are limited to one ammo weapon.
 Some units had to be switched to alternating fire, and units with independent turrets have a fixed maintenance cost instead of ammo.
-(Unfortunately the game allows you to turn them off; the unit's vision has been tied to power so there is some penalty for doing this.)

 ## Development